metallb/metallb/website/content/installation/clouds.md

 ### MetalLB on OpenStack

-You can run a Kubernetes cluster on OpenStack VMs, and use MetalLB as the load-balancer.
+You can run a Kubernetes cluster on OpenStack VMs, and use MetalLB as the load balancer.
 However you have to disable OpenStack's ARP spoofing protection if you want to use L2 mode.
 You must disable it on all the VMs that are running Kubernetes.